-We are interviewing Silvia Misiti, Head of IBSA Group Corporate Communication, CSR and Director of the IBSA Foundation for scientific research.
+Conversation with Silvia Misiti, Head of IBSA Group Corporate Communication, CSR and Director of the IBSA Foundation for Scientific Research08 March 2021

 Whispering in a world that shouts, where social media consider communication a reflection and not an action, IBSA has instead decided to speak through its actions, using quality, innovation and social responsibility to convey its message.
 Talking to us today is Silvia Misiti, a medical researcher who holds three positions at the company: Head of Corporate Communication, CSR and Director of the IBSA Foundation for scientific research.